 When a victim dies in an auto accident or truck accident, or as the result of medical malpractice in Maryland, the decedent's family's personal injury lawyer will typically bring two distinct statutory claims.

 One is an action brought on behalf of the personal representative of the deceased, claiming recovery for the injuries suffered by the victim.
 Maryland law calls this claim a "survival action," which is the Maryland statute that allows compensation to the victim's estate for the pain and suffering and other damages and actual expenses incurred by the victim that were suffered up to the moment of death.
-The other claim is a "wrongful death action," also pursuant to Maryland statute, brought by the relatives of the victim and seeking compensation for the victim's accidental death.
+The other claim is a "wrongful death action," also under Maryland statute, brought by the relatives of the victim and seeking compensation for the victim's accidental death.

 In a survival action in Maryland, damages are measured in terms of harm to the actual victim.
 The personal representative of the victim's Estate serves as the posthumous agent of the victim.

 These damages include physical pain before death, the agony of knowing you are dying, any medical bills, and funeral and burial services. ( Learn more about this claim here)

 In a wrongful death action in Maryland, damages are measured in terms of harm to loved ones as a result of the loss of the victim.
 In this case, the surviving relatives do not serve the agent for the decedent and act on their own behalf.
 What is that loss for the survivors?
-The most common loss is the obvious: the incalculable grief and suffering that comes with losing someone you love.
+The most frequent loss is the obvious: the immense grief and suffering that comes with losing someone you love.